Using direct payments for care

 • the husband, wife or partner of any of the relatives in this list

-The LA may allow payment to someone in the list above if it is satisfied that it is necessary to meet your needs, or, if the person needing care is a child and it is necessary to promote the child’s welfare.
+The council might allow payment to someone in the list above if it agrees it's necessary to meet your needs - or if the person needing care is a child and it's necessary for the child’s welfare.

-The LA can make direct payments subject to certain conditions, but it must be reasonable about this.
+The council can make direct payments subject to certain conditions, but it must be reasonable about this.
 For example, it can make direct payments subject to the condition that you:

-• do not buy services from a particular person
+• don't buy services from a particular person

-• provide the LA with information it considers necessary.
+• give the council information it considers necessary

-You can find out more about employing family members with direct payments from Carers UK.
+You can find out more about employing family members with direct payments on the Carers UK websites.

 Employing carers

-If you are thinking about using direct payments to employ your own carers, you need to be aware of the responsibilities you will have as an employer and the costs that this will involve.
-For example, you will have to arrange recruitment, insurance, sick pay and other employee benefits and will need to keep records and accounts.
+If you're thinking about using direct payments to employ your own carers, you need to be aware of the responsibilities you'll have as an employer and the costs that this will involve.

 Care home stays